-Whether they are retrofitting or have the ability to build to spec, growers are looking for automated irrigation systems that are accurate, cost-effective, and time-saving.
+Whether they are retrofitting or have the ability to build to spec, growers are automating cannabis irrigation systems that are accurate, cost-effective, and time-saving.

 Good Meds, based in Denver, Colorado, is one of those growers.
 Initially, they relied on hand-watering and fertilizing manually.
 With a 90,000 square foot facility — that takes a lot of employee time, and human error soon became a factor with nutrient formulations.
 Either the fertilizer mix was incorrect, or they couldn’t remember what nutrients had been prepared.